hashicorp/terraform-website/content/source/docs/enterprise/private/gcp-setup-guide.html.md

 This would provide high availability and disaster recovery support, minimising downtime in the event of an outage.

-## Disaster Recovery
+## Disaster Recovery *(WIP from here down)*

 ### Failure Scenarios

-GCP provides availability and reliability recommendations in the Well-Architected framework.
+GCP provides guidance on [designing robust systems](https://cloud.google.com/compute/docs/tutorials/robustsystems).
 Working in accordance with those recommendations the PTFE Reference Architecture is designed to handle different failure scenarios that have different probabilities.
 As the architecture evolves it may provide a higher level of service continuity.